 With over 20 years of experience in providing home care to seniors, Retire-At-Home has designed a list of important questions you should ask when researching a home care provider in Kitchener-Waterloo-Cambridge:

-- 1. What services do you provide?2.
-Do I need a referral from my doctor?
+- Do I need a referral from my doctor?

 5 Mistakes you should avoid when choosing home care:

 If you’ve suffered some sort of emergency, you may be shopping for home care.
 Unfortunately, in cases of emergency, it becomes a stressful experience.
 This is especially true when you are uninformed about home care, and what questions you should be asking.

 Mistake #1: Some Canadians believe that, because they have universal healthcare covered by the Canadian government, that their home care is also covered.
 However, there are very few subsidies for home care, and many must pay out of pocket.
 Ask your doctor if you don’t know whether or not you’re covered.

 Mistake #2: Some Canadians also believe that their loved ones will accept care immediately.
 At Retire-At-Home Kitchener-Waterloo, many of our clients initially resist help.
 In most cases, this pushback can be overcome with the right approach.
 As your potential home care provider what they will do to ease the concerns your loved one may have about accepting care.

 Mistake #3: Though many companies seem reputable, not all are managed by registered nurses.
 Check that the company you choose is an experienced home care provider, and that they have registered nurses supervising the caregivers.
 It is important to have the right care as your loved ones needs increase.